-Like all medicines, you may experience side effects when you take risperidone.

-The most common side effects are sleepiness, insomnia and feeling dizzy or faint especially when getting up from a lying or sitting position.
+You may experience side effects when you take olanzapine.
+The most common side effects are sleepiness and feeling dizzy or faint, especially when getting up from a lying or sitting position.
+Sleepiness is more likely to happen at doses of 5 mg and above.
 This will usually pass on its own but if it does not, tell your doctor.

-Other side effects include restlessness or unusual muscle movements; if you notice this let your doctor or nurse know.
+Other side effects include restlessness or unusual muscle movements.
+If you notice this let your doctor or nurse know.

-You may experience a dry mouth., Keeping your teeth and mouth clean will help, along with having regular small sips of water.
+You may experience a dry mouth.
+Keeping your teeth and mouth clean will help, along with having regular small sips of water.

-This medicine may cause constipation, and a high-fibre diet and drinking fluids can help with this.
-If not, your doctor will be able to prescribe another medicine to help you go to the toilet (laxative).
+This medicine may cause constipation.
+A high-fibre diet and drinking fluids can help with this.
+If not, your doctor will be able to give you another medicine to help.